wp-plugins/registered-users-only/readme.txt

 == Description ==

 Have a private blog that you only want your friends or family to read?
-Then this plugin is for you.
+Then this plugin may be for you.
 It will redirect all users who aren't logged in to the login form where they are shown a user-friendly message.

 This plugin also features a configuration page where you can easilly toggle allowing guests to access your feeds.

 Also, unlike some other registered users only scripts, you can't get around this one by just visiting `index.php?blah=wp-login.php` nor does it break `wp-cron.php` or anything else.

+If you need a more advanced plugin, one that redirects to somewhere other than the login form or allows access to your feeds via a unique key (rather than cookies), I suggest [Members Only](http://wordpress.org/extend/plugins/members-only/).
+If you just need simple guest blocking though, Registered Users Only will work perfectly.

 == Installation ==